ccoenraets/salesforce-lightning-tutorial/create-lightning-application.md

 ## What you will learn
 - Create a Lightning application in the Developer Console
-- Use Static Resources in a Lightning application
+- Use Static Resources in a Lightning Application
-- Preview your Lightning application in the browser
+- Preview your Lightning Application in the browser

 ## Steps